wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/power-bi/design-model-power-bi/includes/4-dimensions.md

 In the preceding **Date** column, the date is shown in increasingly finer detail through year, quarters, months, and days.
 You can also manually create hierarchies.

 For example, consider a situation where you want to create a stacked bar chart of **Total Sales by Category and Subcategory**.
-You can accomplish this task by creating a hierarchy in the **Products** table for categories and subcategories.
+You can accomplish this task by creating a hierarchy in the **Product** table for categories and subcategories.
 To create a hierarchy, go to the **Fields** pane on Power BI and then right-click the column that you want the hierarchy for.
-Select **Create New Hierarchy**, as shown in the following figure.
+Select **New hierarchy**, as shown in the following figure.

 > [!div class="mx-imgBorder"]
 > [![New Hierarchy](../media/04-new-hierarchy-8-ss.png)](../media/04-new-hierarchy-8-ss.png#lightbox)